-- A gif near the top of the page sets a lighter tone than what readers find in most business-related publications.
+- An emoji or gif near the top of the page sets a lighter tone than what readers find in most business-related publications.

 - As they scroll, new subscribers see images crafted specifically for this page.

-- The section closes with links to a few of our opinion-driven resources.
+- The section closes with links to some Ghost resources.

 Every creator has a unique personality, and how you choose to show it is up to you.
 One of the best ways, across the board, is to give your new audience members a strategic taste of what you make.

 When a new subscriber lands on your welcome page, chances are they’ve only interacted with a few of your latest posts.
 Something they read or saw captured their interest enough to make them want to sign up to receive more.

 One way you can immediately satisfy this desire is by curating links to a few of your best or most popular articles.
 This way, new readers can immediately dive in, which leads to a few benefits.

 - Readers will get a better sense of your style and topic choices.

 - They’ll deepen their trust and relationship with your brand.

 - Readers who consume a large amount of free content are more likely to become paying members and supporters.